 Federal Pell Grant

-The PELL Grant award will depend not only on your Expected Family Contribution (EFC), but on the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.
+Pell Grant Scheduled Awards are based on information provided on the FAFSA form, the presence of a valid Student Aid Index (SAI) on the student’s FAFSA Submission Summary or ISIR, the academic year structure, and cost of attendance (COA) for a full-time student for a full academic year.
+The PELL Grant award will depend not only on the student’s Student Aid Index (SAI), but on the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.
 A part-time student's financial aid is adjusted each semester according to the number of credit hours in which the student is enrolled.
-For financial aid, the College defines a full-time and part-time student in the following manner:

 If a student receiving financial aid merits a tuition refund due to withdrawal or a drop in the number of credit hours, the amount to be refunded shall be determined by the institution's refund policy.
 When tuition and fees are paid by a financial aid account, the refund is returned to that account and not to the student.
 Federal aid recipients who withdraw are subject to the federal return of funds regulations.
 A repayment of federal aid is required if a student withdraws before attending 60% of the semester.
 Students withdrawing or changing course loads should report this change to the Financial Aid Office.